ajo01/cloud-resume-challenge/README.md

 `terraform destroy` destroys all resources specified in Terraform's configuration files

+- May have to delete S3 resources manually before destroying

 ### Step 11 - Frontend CI/CD Workflow

 I setup a CI/CD workflow with Github Actions so that upon every push on Git, the code will build and sync to the S3 bucket.
 AWS credentials were stored in GitHub Secrets.